scarygliders/X11RDP-o-Matic/README.md

 if you have more than 1 CPU core available and will utilze those extra cores in order to speed up compilation of X11rdp.
 If you specify the --nocpuoptimze switch, then it will not utilize more than 1 core.

-The --bleeding-edge switch will tell the tool to download the xrdp/x11rdp source from a different git repository, and this is for highly experimental source code.
+The --bleeding-edge switch will tell the tool to download the xrdp/x11rdp source from the DEVEL git repository, and this is for source code in the development branch.
 You are advised to not use this switch unless you are a xrdp developer.
-By default, the tool will use the normal FreeRDP git repository.
+By default, the tool will use the normal Neutrinolabs master repository.

 RDPsesconfig.sh
 ===============